Gabii: Historical geography

-To what degree the lake was sedimented in ancient times remains unknown.
-Some of the earliest huts are down in the crater.
+Some of the earliest settlement was in the crater of Lacus Buranus.
 Two streams flowing north to south flanked the lake on the west: the Fosso del'Osa, and the east: Fosso di San Giuliano.
 These originated in another body of water, believed to be Lacus Regillus, on the south side of the road.
 The streams cut the road on either side of Gabii and were crossed by bridges; in other words, Gabii was constructed at a defensible location on an isthmus between two lakes.
-The isthmus was isolated by streams on either side.
 The quadrangle so formed contained its own water supply and straddled a major route on the east flank of Rome.
-It could not, as history demonstrated, be ignored by Rome.
 The two streams flow north to the Anio river, which flows west into the Tiber river on the north side of Rome.

+The draining of the lake was a project of the Borghese family, which had purchased it in 1614 from the Colonna family.

-In 1846 Gell reported that the Osa came from "a large marshy plain, extending almost to the Via Labicana."
+An 1846 topographic work reports that the Osa came from "a large marshy plain, extending almost to the Via Labicana."
 Passing by Lake Gabino it was connected to the latter by "artificial canals", which were in the process of draining the lake:The water of the lake has been very much lowered by this canal, and more draining is yet in contemplation, although there are already many square miles of uncultivated ground in the vicinity.

-The draining of the lake was a project of the Borghese family, which had purchased it in 1614 from the Colonna family.
-Octavian Blewitt's handbook was able to report in 1850 (only four years later): The lake was drained a few years ago by prince Borghese, who has converted it from the state of a pestilential marsh into a district of great fertility.
+Octavian Blewitt's handbook was able to report in 1850: The lake was drained a few years ago by prince Borghese, who has converted it from the state of a pestilential marsh into a district of great fertility.

-Near the river a small inn had been placed, the Osteria dell'Osa ("Inn of the Osa"), north of which was the main necropolis of Gabii.
-The habitation today has expanded into the center of a frazione.
+Near the river a small inn had been built, the Osteria dell'Osa ("Inn of the Osa"), north of which was the main necropolis of Gabii.
+The habitation today has expanded into the centre of a frazione.